 parts in parallel.
 Uploading the same file name more than once results in

 multiple versions of the same file.
 This can be useful for tracking the history

 of a document.
 See File Versions for more details.

-Backblaze has 4 datacenters which 3 of them in the united
+Backblaze has four data centres, three of which 3 of them in the united

-states namely (US West) and one of them in Amsterdam (EU Central).
+states, namely (the US West) and Amsterdam (EU Central).
 Before

 when connecting to the B2 network using Backblaze’s speed test tool.

-Backblaze make sure to replicate all of your data in multiple drivers and server despite having lower datacenters.
-Backblaze B2 encryption includes in-transit, but not at-rest protection.
+Backblaze replicates your data in multiple drivers and servers despite having lower data centres.
+Backblaze B2 encryption includes in-transit but not at-rest protection.
 This must be considered as one of their drawbacks which move most of their client to choose wasabi or any other provider.
 If you still need to use Backblaze, then you need to use any third-party tools to encrypt your data before uploading it to the cloud also supports two-factor authentication.

 |High durability.
 Backblaze B2 provides 99.999999% (8 9’s) of the durability of objects over a given year.|

-Backblaze let you set alerts on various scenarios, you can get notified while reaching on the specified limit on your account.
-Notification can be sent to your email and as well as to your phone.
+Backblaze lets you set alerts on various scenarios; you can get notified while reaching the specified limit on your account.
+Notification can be sent to your email as well as to your phone.